 It’s not just her technical virtuosity, creating multi-character scenes in which we see every person clearly and, it seems, simultaneously.
 Nor is it her pitch-perfect ear, giving each character a unique voice and personality.
 Added to those, making her performances at once deeper and fuller than your average solo tour-de-force, is her enormous heart, allied to a fierce intelligence.

 Her 2006 solo play No Child…, in which she portrayed 16 students, teachers and staff in a tough inner-city public school, was a sensation, winning multiple awards and running for a year Off-Broadway.
-She’s bringing her latest, Pike St., to the Academy of Music on Saturday.
+She brought her latest, Pike St., to Northampton’s Academy of Music in November, and this week the show opens at Hartford Stage, playing through Feb.
+2.

 I first met Nilaja Sun in the early 2000s at New WORLD Theater, a multicultural program at the UMass Fine Arts Center.
 She was a teaching artist with NWT’s youth program and performed several of her early solo works there.
 These included Black and Blue, a childhood memoir of losing out to a no-talent blonde girl in a play about the Smurfs, and Insufficient Fare, a seriocomic day in her life as a struggling actor in New York.